phespro/phespro/README.md

 }
 ```

+### Framework configuration

+If you want to work with the framework configuration, take a look at the class
+`\Phespro\Phespro\Configuration\FrameworkConfiguration`.

 ## Event System

 In many situation using decorator pattern is just fine.
 In some cases you might want to use an event system.
 In this